jaredpetersen/kafka-connect-arangodb/docs/development/README.md

 mvn clean package
 ```

+my-svc.my-namespace.svc.cluster.local

-## Local Kafka Cluster
+## Local Cluster
-A local Kafka cluster has been provided through the usage of [Docker](https://docs.docker.com/engine/docker-overview/) and [Docker Compose](https://docs.docker.com/compose/overview/) to exhibit how Kafka Connect ArangoDB can be integrated into a Kafka cluster.
+A local cluster has been provided through the usage of [Docker](https://docs.docker.com/engine/docker-overview/) and [Kubernetes](https://docs.docker.com/compose/overview/) to exhibit how Kafka Connect ArangoDB can be integrated into a Kafka cluster.
 Developers may also find it useful for manual end-to-end testing.

 Assuming the application has already been compiled and packaged via `mvn clean package`: